zoonk/social-media/README.md

 ## Choosing a username

 When creating a new profile, we prefer to use the `zoonk` username whenever possible.
-If it's already taken, we try to use `zoonkorg`.
+If it's already taken, we try to use `zoonkcom`.
 For the Brazilian market, we use `zoonkbr` or `zoonkbrasil` (if the former is taken).

 ## Profiles